 Streamlined Document and Data Management

-Finally, storing information (including historical records and GMP-related instructions) in CMMS software streamlines data management.
+Storing critical maintenance information in CMMS software streamlines data management.
 Having digital records accessible from a single source saves time in searching for printed paperwork and ensures the information is stored securely as a backup for physical documents.

 Further, a CMMS enables organizations to create reports using stored data.
 For example, reports can reveal whether preventive maintenance is being completed on time, average work order response and completion times, and mean time to repair (MTTR).
 Use these and other reports to your current analyze maintenance operations and find opportunities to become more efficient and effective.